Last updated: 2nd August 2020

 The guidance, law, and advice on the coronavirus pandemic is constantly changing.
 As soon as I get any new information I'll update this page to provide any relevant information about hiring campervans and camping.

 Are you still taking bookings?
-Yes, you can still book for the summer or autumn.
-Most campsites will start to open from the 4th of July, but with limited space and facilities.
+Yes, you can still book for autumn.
+Most campsites started to open from the 4th of July, but with limited space and facilities.
 There's more info in my blog.
 Please note that the rules for Wales and Scotland may differ to those of England.
-The earliest date for restrictions to ease in Scotland is currently 15th July.
-It's unlikely that travel to mainland Europe will be possible this summer.
+It's unlikely that travel to mainland Europe will be possible this summer, and it isn't recommended due to the possibility of last minute changes.

 What if I need to change my booking?
 For all 2020 bookings I am offering risk-free flexible bookings.
 If travel and overnight stays in the UK are not permitted, you can change the date of your booking up to one week before you're due to travel.
 Please be aware, this is only for bookings affected by government restrictions, not just to allow for a last-minute change of heart!
 One benefit of campervanning is that if 'local lockdowns' are in place, you can still take your holiday in a different location.
 I would always recommend taking out appropriate travel insurance in case you can't travel for other reasons.
 If you have to rebook you can select any date before 31st October 2021, at the same rates.
 Any money you've already paid will be transferred to your new booking, and if there's still a balance outstanding, this will be due 6 weeks before the start of your new dates.
 My prices are the same all year round and there's no charge for moving the booking.